-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
-The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with Singleton School's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
+Singleton School will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

-When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
+When managing allegations against staff, Singleton School will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
 Allegations that meet the harms threshold include instances where staff have: